 The newsmagazines’ having-it-both-ways blend of newspaper-style objective conventions and jarring rabbit-punch opinions in their news columns always made me queasy.
-As a friend said, “I feel like I need to take a shower after reading Time or Newsweek.
+As a friend said, “I feel like I need to take a shower after reading Time or Newsweek.”

 But I was a Newsweek man, and hung in there through frequent redesigns.
-Alarmed at first , I soon accepted the Newsweek1new layout and features because I valued the in-depth and reflective coverage, the trend stories, and some of the columnists.
+Alarmed at first , I soon accepted the new layout and features because I valued the in-depth and reflective coverage, the trend stories, and some of the columnists.
 Now comes the weekly’s newest and truly radical conception: the magazine has dropped news for “the reported narrative” and the “argued essay.”
 Wow!
 But I hate it.
 Newsweek was an important news source for many of us with poor local newspapers.
 (Besides, a highly perfected magazine is already doing what Newsweek aspires to; it’s called The New Yorker.)
 And the new design, with a font that makes the entire magazine look like an advertisement, by a firm pretentiously called Number 17, leaves me cold.

 Newsweek’s trying to capitalize on the word “narrative” is an interesting cultural signal in itself.
 But terror and desperation are likely more responsible for the rebirth than is the magic of narrative.
 Newsweek’s response to a drop in circulation reminds me of my favorite media theory, which is that each medium—radio, newspapers, broadcast TV, etc.—has its moment in the sun as a mass force before being displaced by a new technology.
 Here’s the key: the medium does not die but just drops back to an appropriate niche.
 Before accepting this Darwinian reality, mangers go through guilt and angst: We drove our audience away by doing (or not doing) XYZ and must become more like the gorilla that’s killing us.